Calebvh/spending-tracker-cli/README.md

-# spendingtrackercli
+# Spending Tracker Command line interface (For Now)
-Small project to learn rust and to process my spending
+Small project to learn rust and to process my spending.